can lack of sleep cause hair loss

 Manage stress: Stress and anxiety can significantly impact sleep quality.
 Practice relaxation techniques or try activities like yoga or mindfulness meditation to help manage stress.

-Limit naps: If you have trouble sleeping at night, limit daytime naps or keep them short (around 20-30 minutes).
+Limit naps: If you have poor sleep at night, limit daytime naps or keep them short (around 20-30 minutes).

 Nutrition and Sleep for Hair Health